-The intentions of Accordion Americana are to present the accordion in the best possible light, to tell the stories of working accordionists, some well known and others seldom heard of, and to share their contributions to live and recorded music within the last fifty years.
+The intentions of Accordion Americana are to tell the stories of working accordionists, some well known and others seldom heard of, and to share their contributions to live and recorded music within the last fifty years.
 With a few special exceptions, the focus is on the piano accordion and the role that it has played in Americana music, from Roots, Country and Pop music to Blues and Jazz.

 Part II, The Future

 - I am asking musicians and writers to change their thinking about the accordion–to raise their sights and tell a whole new story about the instrument, not the same old story, over and over again.
 It’s like playing the same old tune, again and again.

 - Inspire us by showing something that has never been seen, nor heard on this instrument.

 - Or teach us about the past, by going back to our roots.

 - We, as a music community have an opportunity to promote our instrument by reaching out through performances, the media and festivals, to recognize all genres, but to make a conscious effort to bring this instrument forward into the 21st Century.

 - Our musical heritage is a critical link and it should not be taken for granted.
 We should do all we can to engage with it and cultivate it.
 As time progressed, Americana music has become our heritage.
 The pop songs of today become the folk songs of tomorrow.